ocaballeror/spotify-sync/README.md

 the URL you were redirected to into the console.
 You can now go to your Spotify library and see new albums start to pop up.

+## Gotchas
+* This app just adds new albums to your collection.
+Removing may come as a feature sometime.
+* The app works on an album-by-album basis because that's easier to work with (much fewer requests).
+Sorry.
+* You local music collection is hard-coded to be in `~/Music`.
+Edit the code if you don't like that.

 ## Credit
 All credit must go to the [spotipy](https://github.com/plamere/spotipy) library, which made all of this possible.